 - Minimal fillers and artificial ingredients

-Tri-blends can be useful for general fitness users, but they’re not superior by default.
+Tri blends can be useful for general fitness users, but they are not superior by default.
 Always check the ingredient order to see which protein dominates.

 How to Use Whey Properly

-Most people benefit from 20–30g per serving, 1–2 times daily.
-Total daily protein intake should generally fall between 1.6–2.2g per kg of body weight, depending on activity level.
+Most people benefit from 20 to 30g per serving, taken 1 to 2 times daily.
+Total daily protein intake should generally fall between 1.6 to 2.2g per kg of body weight, depending on activity level.

 Common Myths (Quick Fact Checks)